Stuffed Sweet Potato with Black Bean and Quinoa

 - 3 tbsp tomato paste

 - 1/2 tsp cumin powder

 - 14 oz can black beans, drained and rinsed

 - salt & pepper to taste

-- While the potatoes cook, prepare the stuffing
+- While the sweet potatoes are cooking, prepare the filling.

-- Next, add the garlic, quinoa, black beans, tomato paste, vegetable broth, chipotles, chilli powder, cumin powder, salt and pepper and mix all together.
+- Lower the heat to medium and add the tomato paste, chipotles, chilli powder, cumin powder, salt and pepper and mix all together for 1 minute.

-- Stuff the potatoes with the quinoa filling and top with vegan cheese.
+- Stuff the potatoes with the black bean filling and serve.

 Chipotle peppers in adobo can be a little spicy!
 If you’re sensitive to spicy food, start with 1 tbsp.

 Use big even-sized sweet potatoes.
 You want to make sure the sweet potatoes have enough room in them to stuff.